 "Madam" said he merrily, "Mary reward you!
-For I have enjoyed, in good faith, your generous favor, , , 265 but as for the courtesy they give me, since my claim is not equal, .03 the honor is your own, who always mean well."
+For I have enjoyed, in good faith, your generous favor, and much honor have received because of others' kind words; 1265 but as for the courtesy they give me, since my claim is not equal, the honor is your own, who always mean well."
 "Nay, by Mary!" the lady demurred, "as for me, I deny it.
-For were I worth all the legion of women alive, 270 if I should exchange at my choice and choose a husband, 110 for the noble nature I know in you, Sir Knight, in beauty and blessings and bearing so good- of which earlier I have heard, and hold it now true- 275 "In truth, lady," he returned, "you took a husband far better.
+For were I worth all the legion of women alive, and all the wealth in the world at my will possessed, 1270 if I should exchange at my choice and choose a husband, for the noble nature I know in you, Sir Knight, in beauty and blessings and bearing so goodof which earlier I have heard, and hold it now truethen no lord alive would I select before you."
+1275 "In truth, lady," he returned, "you took a husband far better.
 But I am proud of the praise you are pleased to give me, and as your servant I sincerely regard you as my sovereign, and I am your knight; may Christ reward you."
-280 and always the lady held herself as one who loved him much, and he countered her courteously, ever careful in his manner.
-"Even if I were the most lovely lady," thought the lady to herself, "his love would be lacking" since his quest is all he seems to know 12 285 and how he soon shall grieve and how it must be so.
-The lady asked to leave
+Thus of many matters they spoke till mid-morning passed, 1280 and always the lady held herself as one who loved him much, and he countered her courteously, ever careful in his manner.
+"Even if I were the most lovely lady," thought the lady to herself, "his love would be lacking" since his quest is all he seems 1285 to know and how he soon shall grieve and how it must be so.
+The lady asked to leave and at once he let her go.